kolenaIO/kolena/docs/source/index.rst

-.. kolena-client documentation master file, created by sphinx-quickstart on Thu Sep 30 16:33:40 2021.
+.. kolena documentation master file, created by sphinx-quickstart on Thu Sep 30 16:33:40 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-API Reference: ``kolena-client``
+API Reference: ``kolena``
 ================================

 .. toctree::